The Gold Rush is a beautifully simple, modern whiskey cocktail made with bourbon, lemon juice, and honey.

 Lemon and honey get along well with every spirit, so this is a no-fail recipe that can be easily made at home with whatever bottle you have on hand.

-And if you want to venture out of the whiskey category, swap bourbon for gin and you have a Bee’s Knees.
-Try it with white rum for a Tahitian Honey Bee!
+If you want to venture out of the whiskey category, swap bourbon for gin and you have a Bee’s Knees.
+The Bee’s Knees is a classic cocktail with a history that dates back to the Prohibition era in the United States.

-The smoky and ginger-spicy Penicillin is a well-known riff on the Gold Rush, but other ways to mix it up include muddling some fresh fruit.
+The above cocktails are well-known riffs on the Gold Rush, but other ways to mix it up include muddling some fresh fruit.

 Try muddling fresh strawberries or blackberries in the summertime for a warm weather spin on the classic.
 Simply muddle a few berries with the honey syrup in your cocktail shaker, then add the bourbon and lemon juice.